-First of all its bite was believed to have been a little over 4 tonnes.
+First of all its bite was believed to have been a little over 4 tons.
 This would have given T- Rex a stronger bite than any animal alive today and a stronger bite than any other meat eating dinosaur (including Spinosaurus).
 With a bite of 4 tons Tyrannosaurus could have easily crushed a small car in its mouth no problem, it also would have been able to rip off more than 500 pounds of flesh in one bite.

 T-Rex could fit a whole lion in its mouth easy!

-Whilst this documentary was ground breaking at the time in the ten plus years since further studies have been conducted and it is now accepted that Tyrannosaurus Rex actually would have had a bite force of over 9 tons well over twice that of Steely Dan’s.
+Whilst this documentary was ground breaking at the time in the ten plus years since further studies have been conducted, and it is now accepted that Tyrannosaurus Rex would actually have had a bite force of over 9 tons well over twice that of Steely Dan’s.